danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 The technical round of live coding interviews, while common, has several flaws that can inadvertently exclude talented individuals who might otherwise be a great fit for the role.
 The next sections cover the issues with this approach.

-### Leetcode
+### LeetCode

-For companies that choose to use leetcode exercises for the evaluation, these are an unrealistic reflection of daily engineering work.
+For companies that choose to use LeetCode exercises for the evaluation, these are an unrealistic reflection of daily engineering work.
 Often, the complexity in software engineering comes from trying to figure out *what* to build rather than *how* to build it.
 In over 20 years of software development, the only time I encountered a linked list was in computer science classes at school.

 If and when a more algorithmic style of problem is encountered on the job, it can be looked up rather than having memorized computer science theory from one's school days.
 When these problems do come up on the job, they're usually on projects spanning weeks or even months, so the code is not arrived at in one hour.
 Some public examples I can share include graph generation for an [interactive exploration of marine ecosystem species](https://github.com/danielabar/globi-proto/blob/master/app/scripts/services/graphservice.js),  [optimize text placement along an svg path](https://github.com/danielabar/canve-viz/commit/d026efa6b8f0c9841549040305e0694277bff4a4), [matrix manipulation for 3D computer graphics](https://github.com/danielabar/coursera-webgl/tree/master), and [generation of points along an arc for custom animation](https://github.com/danielabar/framegen/blob/master/FramegenCore/src/main/java/com/framegen/core/framehandler/option/ArcFrameHandler.java).
-All of these were long running projects that involved many iterations.
+All of these were long running projects that involved many iterations, and the algorithmic problems were contextual to the domain.

 As for Big-O complexity analysis, while this is a useful principle to understand, it doesn't make sense to gate-keep on this.
 I have resolved many performance issues over the years, and the root cause has never been from a method that was written in O(n) time when it could have been O(log n).
 Common causes of performance issues in web applications include: loading too much data from the server (eg: lack of pagination), missing database indices, database tuning/configuration, N+1 queries, lack of (or misconfigured) background task processing, or loading too much JavaScript, such as trackers or non-minified code in the browser.